 Why this recipe works

-- These chewy brownies have a tall cake-like texture
+- These chewy brownies are tall with a cake-like texture

 - An easy mix-and-bake recipe that comes together quickly